 How Prop 19 Narrowed the Parent-Child Exclusion Considerably

 Prop 19 has significantly narrowed the parent-child exclusion.
 From February 16, 2021 onward, the only property that can be excluded from property tax reassessment when transferred between parents and children is property that qualifies as a personal residence of both the parent and child.
 In other words, it must qualify as the parent's principal residence at the time of transfer, and the property must qualify as the child's principal residence after the transfer.
 Certain farm property may also qualify for the exclusion.
 That means that other transfers of rental, business, or vacation properties will no longer qualify for the parent-child exclusion and will therefore be reassessed upon transfer of ownership.
 But it doesn't stop there.
-Even if the property qualifies as a principal residence, only $1 million of assessed value is excluded from reassessment.
-To the extent that the fair market value of the principal residence exceeds the parent's assessed value that they pay taxes on, the property is going to be reassessed.
+Even if the property qualifies as a principal residence, the fair market value of the residence at the time of transfer cannot exceed the transferor's taxable value by more than $1 million.
+To the extent that the fair market value of the principal residence exceeds the transferor's taxable by more than $1 million, the the property is going to be reassessed.

 These changes will significantly increase the cost to children who retain family property they inherit, because the property taxes will likely be much higher than they were during the parent's lifetime.
 In many cases, this will result in properties being sold that may have otherwise been kept as family legacy property.
 According the the Daily Breeze, the prospect of increased real estate sales was a large motivator behind the marketing dollars spent on Prop 19.
 According to this article, the California Association of Realtors spent $50 million on ads claiming Prop 19 was beneficial to taxpayers, while omitting the sneaky, billion-dollar property tax increase that will result.